Calvin-cy/Unsupervised-Learning/Proposal.md

 # Unsupervised Project Proposal
 ## Question/need
-- The purpose of this project is to us evaluate the lyrics of different genres to see the word choices of different genre during different decade
+- The purpose of this project is to create a content-based recommendation system
 - Will do it in different languages (if have time)
 - Songwriters, music companies will find this project useful by knowing what word should they use more often when writing their songs
 - Historian can find this project useful because the common words from lyrics in specific decade can reflect to people's life during that time